The Best and Worst American Cities For Runners Ranked

 Our Final Thoughts

 Whether you live in one of the best cities for runners or not, we hope you can find a nice, safe place to run near you.
-Running is truly one of life’s simplest pleasures, and we want to encourage everyone to get out there and get some miles in!
+The methodology that made certain cities runner-friendly in 2023 — parks, clean air, safe streets, race access, livable weather — still holds in 2026, even as the data underneath has shifted in some interesting ways.
+Running is one of life’s simplest pleasures, and we want to encourage everyone to get out there and get some miles in.

 Half marathon news, reviews, and discounts right to your inbox